Cry Baby Cry: Composition

-Demos indicate that Lennon composed the song in late 1967.
+Demos indicate that John Lennon composed the song in late 1967.
 The original lyrics were "Cry baby cry, make your mother buy."
 Lennon described to biographer Hunter Davies how he got the words from an advertisement.
 Some of the lyrics of the song are loosely based on the nursery rhyme "Sing a Song of Sixpence".
+In a 1980 interview, Lennon denied writing the song, calling it "a piece of rubbish".

 Recording

-Engineer Geoff Emerick resigned during the recording of "Cry Baby Cry".
-His departure was precipitated by Lennon and McCartney's obsessions over the recording of both "Revolution" and "Ob-La-Di, Ob-La-Da", respectively, and the overall tensions of the sessions.
+The Beatles' recording engineer Geoff Emerick resigned during the recording of "Cry Baby Cry".
+His departure was precipitated by Lennon and Paul McCartney's obsessions over the recording of both "Revolution" and "Ob-La-Di, Ob-La-Da", respectively, and the overall tensions of the Beatles sessions.
 Emerick did not work with the Beatles again until the session for "The Ballad of John and Yoko" nine months later.

 After a day-long rehearsal, on 16 July 1968 the basic tracks were laid down for Lennon's guitar part and his vocal on the introduction, McCartney's bass and Ringo Starr's drums, along with Lennon's piano and George Martin's harmonium.
 All other parts were dubbed in two days later: Lennon's lead vocal, Lennon/McCartney falsetto backing vocals and tambourines, Martin's harmonium introduction, sound effects for tea, and George Harrison's lead guitar – a Gibson Les Paul borrowed from Eric Clapton and soon to be a permanent gift.

 "Can You Take Me Back?"

 The song is followed on the album by an unrelated and unlisted track, ad libbed and sung by Paul McCartney.
-Though the song originally had no official name, it had popularly become known as "Can You Take Me Back?" after the primary lyric of the song, and has been officially deemed so on the track listing for the 50th anniversary edition of The Beatles, where an unabridged version of the song is referred to as "Can You Take Me Back?
+Though the song originally had no official name, it popularly became known as "Can You Take Me Back?" after the primary lyric of the song, and has been officially deemed so on the track listing for the 50th anniversary edition of The Beatles, where an unabridged version of the song is referred to as "Can You Take Me Back?
 (Take 1)" and included among the bonus tracks.
 The hidden track is an improvised jam recorded by McCartney during a 16 September 1968 session for "I Will".

 Legacy

 Coinciding with the 50th anniversary of its release, Jacob Stolworthy of The Independent listed "Cry Baby Cry" at number 19 in his ranking of the White Album's 30 tracks.
 He wrote of the song: "Lennon translated elements of the nursery rhyme 'Sing a Song of Sixpence' for this effort, which comes with an added eerie McCartney segment titled "Can You Take Me Back?"
 He said that the song is "unremarkable, but remains easy listening".
+A version of the song was included on the Anthology 3 album in 1996.